For prospective exchange students | Student life in Vienna

-Vienna offers a wide variety of culinary options to cater to all tastes and most special diets.
+Vienna has a wide variety of culinary options to cater to all tastes and most special diets.
 In recent years, more vegetarian and vegan food options have become available.
-In addition, most supermarkets carry products suitable for people with food allergies and intolerances.
+In addition, most supermarkets offer products suitable for people with food allergies and intolerances.
 Please note that generally supermarkets are closed on Sundays.
 However, there are some exceptions such as the supermarkets located at train stations like Praterstern or Westbahnhof.
 Additionally, you're likely to find a nearby supermarket that's open on Sundays for your convenience.

-Vienna has an outstanding public transportation network, which includes night buses during the week and 24-hour subway service on weekends.
-Students can purchase a student semester ticket at a reduced price and get unlimited access to the public means of transport operated by the Wiener Linien.
+Vienna has an outstanding public transportation network, which includes night buses during the whole week and a 24-hour subway service on weekends.
+Students can purchase a student semester ticket and get unlimited access to the public means of transport operated by the Wiener Linien.
 To check how to get from A to Z you can download the WienMobil App for your smartphone or use their website.

 Since 2015, WU is one of only 1% of universities worldwide which can claim triple accreditation by EQUIS, AACSB and AMBA, and is one of only two universities in the German-speaking world with this prestigious distinction.

-The central building, the Library & Learning Center, is surrounded by five building complexes designed by internationally renowned architects.
-35.000 m2 of the campus area is built-up, the remaining 55.000 m2 are publicly accessible grounds.
+The central building of the campus, the Library & Learning Center, is surrounded by five building complexes designed by internationally renowned architects.
+35,000 m2 of the campus area are occupied by buildings, the remaining 55,000 m2 are publicly accessible grounds.

-Apart from the library branches, which include spacious study areas, the campus also houses a bookstore, where students can get most of their required reading materials, as well as numerous opportunities to grab lunch or a snack between classes, with hot lunch options starting at about €5.
+Apart from the library branches, which include spacious study areas, the campus also houses a bookstore, where students can get most of their required reading materials, as well as numerous opportunities to grab lunch or a snack between classes.
+Hot lunch options start at around €5.

-The International Office at WU offers optional orientation programs before the beginning of each semester, as well as mandatory Welcome Days including an enrollment session.
+The International Office at WU offers optional orientation programs before the beginning of each semester, as well as mandatory WU Incoming Kickoff including an enrollment session.
 This ensures you get the most out of your exchange experience at WU and in Vienna.
 Here you can find further information about it (under the heading "Your first weeks at WU").

-Our two-week Orientation and Cultural Program includes a variety of activities that cover not only Vienna’s most famous sights and attractions, but are also intended to give you an impression of everyday life in Vienna.
+Our two-week Orientation and Cultural Program includes a variety of activities which cover Vienna's most famous sights and also gives you an impression of everyday life.
 Additionally, the program provides a special training on how to cope with a culture shock.
 For more information on prices and booking deadlines, please click here.